navicore/Hello-Java/README.md

 #Hello Java in Resin.io

-#### NOTE this is an experimental fork to replace Oracle JDK with OpenJDK due to bugs (TODO LIST) in the Oracle build.
+#### NOTE this is an experimental fork to replace Oracle JDK with OpenJDK due java.lang.VerifyError and "Error exists in the bytecode" bugs in the Oracle build.
 Replace `github.com/resin-io` with `github.com/navicore` in the instructions below to try it

 ## Introduction

-This project installs OpenJDK (JRE8 included) which allows you to execute Java applications on [Resin.io](http://resin.io).
+This project installs OpenJDK8 (JRE8 included) which allows you to execute Java applications on [Resin.io](http://resin.io).

 This is a very simple project that is an example of how to run Java code on a Raspberry Pi.